paul-IMS-EXR/innovation-vault/ATC Weeder/Preliminary Study on ATC Weeder.md

 5. Possibly a negative point is the large diversity of mechanical tools available for different modes of actions on different weeds.
 Unlike chemical approaches, where the same physical system can be used to spray different types of chemical products that are adapted to the weeds at hand (or better, that have general-purpose impact), it seems that different types of weeds, planting patterns and types of soil require different mechanical tools.

 ### Thermal Weeding
 Thermal weeding are used in a number of different agrosystems, particularly in organic agriculture.
 There are multiple thermal weeding approaches that we will present in more detail shortly.
-All of these methods have basically the same mode of action which consists of **causing a severe heat wave to the weeds** causing **important damage to the plant tissues via membrane rupture**.
+All of these methods have basically the same mode of action which consists of **causing a severe heat wave to the weeds** which would result in an **important damage to the plant tissues via membrane rupture**.
 This disrupts the physiological functioning of the plants by protein denaturation and enzyme deactivation, which in term would lead to the death of the weeds REFRX.

 We will now discuss the most commonly used thermal weeding approaches.